kapitsa2811/PatternRecognition_TeamTasks/README.md

 - test.csv

 ### Description
-The script `mlp.py` trains an MLP with one hidden layer from the training set `train.csv` and applies the trained MLP to classify the test set `test.csv.
+The script `mlp.py` trains an MLP with one hidden layer from the training set `train.csv` and applies the trained MLP to classify the test set `test.csv`.

-Before doing so, a first cross-validation (5-fold) is done for the parameters:
+Before doing so, a first cross-validation (5-fold) is done for the parameters
 - number of neurons in the hidden layer (in the range [10, 100] with step size 10)
 - learning rate used in stochastic gradient descent (in the range [0.1, 1] with step size 0.1)

-In a second step, the number of training iterations (combined with the convergence tolerance) are investigated and optimized during cross-validation (5-fold) and training.
+In a second step, the number of training iterations (combined with the convergence tolerance) are investigated and optimized during cross-validation (5-fold).
 For that, a graph showing the loss on the training set and the validation sets with respect to the training epochs is plotted.

 In a third step, another cross-validation (5-fold) is performed for testing several different random initializations for the neuron weights.